sebassem/myBlog/content/english/blogs/posts/Start-Stop-V2.markdown

 4. **ststv2_vms_Sequenced_stop:** auto-stop of VMs based on a schedule and order defined by tags
 5. **ststv2_vms_AutoStop:** auto-stop of VMs if processor utilization is less than a specified percentage

-Also contributor permissions for this managed identity is automatically granted on the subscription level.
+Also, contributor permissions for this managed identity are automatically granted on the subscription level.

 ![RBAC permissions](https://images.seifbassem.com/images/Posts/Start-Stop-V2/14.jpg)

 > 💡 To [control virtual machines in other subscriptions](https://docs.microsoft.com/en-us/azure/azure-functions/start-stop-vms/deploy#enable-multiple-subscriptions), you would need to grant contributor permission to the managed identity on those subscriptions.

-I have created 3 virtual machines to test those different logic apps.
+I have created three virtual machines to test those different logic apps.

 ![VMs](https://images.seifbassem.com/images/Posts/Start-Stop-V2/6.jpg)